 Speaking of bonding, you need to establish personal connections with your employees to keep them engaged and motivated.
-Establishing personal connections can help you understand your employees better and find unique approaches to leading individual employees separately as well as to them as the entire group.
+Establishing personal connections can help you understand your employees better and find unique approaches to leading individual employees separately and to them as the entire group.

 In addition to that, establishing personal connections allows you to become an approachable and reliable leader whom employees can trust.
-Personal connections are much more meaningful and can even help you increase employees loyalty to the company, retain top talent and decrease turnover rates.
+Personal connections are much more meaningful and can even help you increase employees' loyalty, retain top talent and decrease turnover rates.

-Growing a welcoming company culture is important for any kind of company, but especially for one that has many work-from-home employees.
-It’s one thing to have a company culture represented in the office, but it is a completely different thing to establish this in a digital environment.
+Growing a welcoming company culture is important for any company, but especially for one with many work-from-home employees.
+Having a company culture represented in the office is one thing, but it is completely different from establishing this in a digital environment.

 Company culture will be closely associated with your company’s communication practices, employee perks and bonuses, and so much more.
 In other words, it’s worth looking into the way you treat employees and how satisfied they are with the circumstances.

-Setting goals correctly can be one of the best ways to achieve success which means you need to set both meaningful and realistic goals to motivate your employees.
-Meaningful goals are the ones your employees can connect to emotionally while realistic goals will allow your employees to actually achieve them instead of failing.
+Setting goals correctly can be one of the best ways to achieve success, which means you need to set both meaningful and realistic goals to motivate your employees.
+Meaningful goals are the ones your employees can connect to emotionally, while realistic goals will allow your employees to achieve them instead of failing.

 To set such meaningful and realistic goals, think about what your employees care about and then think about what they are actually able to achieve.
 Assess your team’s past performance and set goals that can actually be achieved in the amount of time you plan for them.